ANDYzhangyutou/MCDR-Gamemode/README.md

 English | [中文](https://github.com/ANDYzytnb/MCDR-Gamemode/blob/main/README_CN.md)

+# STOP UPDATE WARNING
+### This Project maybe will not update any more, because there is already nothing to update.
+### Thank you for your using!

 Hello, this is a plugin about MCDR, first of all you need to know what MCDR is, the link is: https://github.com/Fallen-Breath/MCDReforged if you know how to use it, you can download this plugin to achieve the following functions：
 1. Available to all players! c    Switch to spectator mode